brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 > Don’t expect testers to find your bugs, expect them to validate that your code works.
 > It’s your responsibility to test your code before you hand it over to QA.

-Obviously you're already writing unit tests for your code, so why not [write some integration tests and end-to-end tests as well](https://testingjavascript.com/)?
+Since you're already writing unit tests for your code, so why not [write some integration tests and end-to-end tests as well](https://testingjavascript.com/)?
 After all, _you_ know the features, _you_ know the tricky bits, and _you_ know a good range of input parameters that can verify your code works as expected.

-Sure, high quality QA Engineers will likely imagine more testing scenarios than you can -- but the value-add you can bring to the table should not be understated.
+Sure, high quality QA Engineers will likely imagine more testing scenarios than you can -- but your value-add should not be understated.

-The advantages of developers writing some of the tests normally done by QA
+The advantages of developers writing tests normally done by QA
 include:

-* Tests delivered alongside features means a reduction or elimination of outdated tests.
+1. Tests delivered alongside features means a reduction or elimination of outdated tests.
 As features are created, updated or removed, the tests can also follow suit without a cross-departmental delay.
-* Having basic test scenarios written with the feature code means the catastrophic and obvious defects should never arise -- if the feature is clearly broken, the your own tests won't pass.
+2. Having basic test scenarios written with the feature code means the catastrophic and obvious defects should never arise -- if the feature is clearly broken, then your own tests won't pass.
-* It's probably faster for a developer to write certain test scenarios during the course of the feature's development than to get QA's "fresh eyes" on it for all scenarios.
+3. It's probably faster for a developer to write certain test scenarios during the course of the feature's development than to get QA's "fresh eyes" on it for all scenarios.
-* Many testing stacks can use similar technology to the development stack (eg:
+4. Many testing stacks can use similar technology to the development stack (eg:
-Cypress is all Node/JavaScript) so you needn't learn any new tech to write tests.
+Cypress is all Node/JavaScript).
-* Testers can spend more time working on higher-quality tests, or do more [exploratory testing](https://www.testingexcellence.com/exploratory-testing-important-agile-projects/).
+5. Testers can spend more time working on higher-quality tests, or do more [exploratory testing](https://www.testingexcellence.com/exploratory-testing-important-agile-projects/).
-* A regression suite is built alongside the feature and new bugs can have regression tests delivered with the fix.
+6. You end up building a regression suite alongside each feature.
+New bugs can have regression tests delivered with the fix.

 Maybe the most important benefit is that you'll gain a greater understanding of the role of QA in the software development process, and you'll increase your cross-discipline collaboration.

-For bonus points, go speak with someone in your QA team if you need help getting started or getting some testing tips -- this is the game they're best at!
+**Bonus Points:** Go speak with someone in your QA team if you need help getting started or getting some testing tips -- this stuff is what they do best!

 ## Conclusion